sanskriti-kaiwart/Sanskriti_Microsoft_Engage/README.md

+To install the node modules type:
+        npm install

-To run the application type: npm start
+To run the application type:

-Messages are printed on the server side to check if the application is working
+        npm run start